Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 Experiment with different types and roast levels until you find what works best!

-Remember that pre-ground coffee from grocery stores may be too finely ground for Moka pots, so consider grinding whole beans at home to get the perfect texture.
+Remember that coffee grounds from grocery stores may be too fine for Moka Pots, so consider grinding whole beans at home to get the perfect texture.

 2. Using The Correct Coffee-to-Water Ratio